njhofmann/njhofmann.github.io/_posts/2020-11-26-Some-Interesting-Tidbits-About-MTG-Cards.md

 | Battlebond | 3.492
 | Mirrodin Besieged | 3.48

-## Average power and toughness of every creature?
+## Average power and toughness of every creature

 Ignoring cards with a variable power or toughness.